mrWh1te/Botmation/src/botmation/actions/README.md

 <h1>Botmation: Actions</h1>

-Bot actions are async functions that operate on a Puppeteer's `page` with `BotOptions` and optionally `injects` (for whatever is needed).
+Bot Actions are async functions, each doing a single thing.
+They are given the Puppeteer's `page`, the current `BotOptions` and any optional `injects`.

 Bot Action Interface
 --------------------